pippocla/bTicino-MQTT-NodeRed-Home-Assistant/README.md

 >**"idx":** unique ID of switch

-for each switch you have to change the 3 idx values, in the example number 81 in
+add one of this block code, for each switch you want to create and change the 3 idx values (in the example number 81) in

 >**payload_on:**